Ready, Set, Go! - OPEN FOR APPLICATIONS NOW!

 My Ready, Set, Go! program delivers a bursary of up to $1,000 to one student in the electorate of Fisher, three times a year.
 It is available to students under the age of 25 living in Fisher who are in their final year of education and preparing to enter the world of work - in particular in 2020, those students who are aiming to enter an apprenticeship or traineeship.

-This Bursary is currently closed to new applications.
+This Bursary is currently open to new applications until 5pm on Monday 16 November 2020.

 I know that a lot of young people on the Sunshine Coast love their home towns and want to be close to their families but particularly following COVID-19, many of you feel like you have to leave our community to fulfil your professional ambitions.
 However, with innovative, high tech companies, financial services success stories, online and digital experts and many more now operating and growing in our region, the Sunshine Coast today can offer so much more to ambitious young locals like you than ever before.